Summary

 ): [NodeTaskEnum]!

 For the input, you have to provide the unique number of the node, and a comma-separated list of tasks.
-The special input datatype used is the same as returned datatype.
-See the Returned Datatype section for a list of choices.
+For the results, you can get a list of tasks assigned — the ones you added and those added previously.
+See the Import Parameters and the Returned Values sections for details.

 Example